Creamy Chicken Tortellini Soup has lots of veggies and the perfect seasoning blend. This easy, hearty, and delicious soup can ready in 30 minutes!

 Ingredients

-• 1 cup freshly grated sharp Cheddar cheese
+- 1 cup freshly shredded sharp Cheddar cheese

-• Optional: fresh thyme and/or 3 tablespoons finely minced fresh parsley
+- Fresh thyme and/or 3 tablespoons finely minced fresh parsley, optional

 Instructions

-• VEGGIES: In a large pot over medium heat, melt 1 tablespoon of the butter and add 1 tablespoon olive oil.
-Add the diced onion, carrots, celery, and bell pepper and saute 7-9 minutes.
-Add garlic and saute 30 seconds more.
+- In a large pot over medium heat, melt 1 tablespoon of the butter and add the olive oil.
+Add diced onion, carrots, celery, and bell pepper and sautรฉ 7โ9 minutes.
+Add garlic and sautรฉ 30 seconds more.

-• TORTELLINI: In a separate pot, cook tortellini according to package directions.
+- In a separate pot, cook tortellini according to package directions (see note 2).
 Drain and set aside.
-(Don't forget to salt the pasta water when cooking the tortellini; I add in 1 teaspoon salt to every 4 cups of water.)
+(Salt the pasta water once boiling; I add in 1 teaspoon salt to every 4 cups of water.)

-• SEASONINGS: Add the seasonings to the pot with the veggie -- dried thyme, dried oregano, Italian seasoning, and cayenne pepper (if using).
+- Add the seasonings to the pot with the veggiesโdried thyme, dried oregano, Italian seasoning, and cayenne pepper (if using).
 Season to taste with salt and pepper.
-(I add 1 teaspoon salt and 1/2 teaspoon pepper, but add to personal preference.)
+(I add 1 teaspoon salt and 1/2 teaspoon pepper, but add to preference.)
 Stir seasonings for 30 seconds.

-• THICKEN: Increase the heat to medium high.
+- Increase heat to medium-high.
 Push veggies to the sides of the pot and add the remaining 4 tablespoon butter to the center and stir until melted.
 Once melted, sprinkle in the flour.
-Briskly mix to incorporate the flour and then stir for 1 minute to cook off the raw flavor of the flour.
-Gradually whisk in 1 cup of chicken broth until it starts to thicken (~1 minute); then add the remaining chicken broth.
-Whisk until it thickens (~2-3 minutes) and then gradually add in the milk continuing to stir constantly.
-Slightly reduce the heat, cook stirring constantly, until mixture begins to gently boil and thicken (another ~2-5 minutes).
+Briskly mix to incorporate the flour and stir for 1 minute to cook off the raw flour.
+Gradually whisk in 1 cup of chicken broth until it starts to thicken (1 minute); then add the remaining chicken broth.
+Whisk until it thickens (2โ3 minutes), then gradually add the milk, stirring constantly.
+Slightly reduce the heat and cook, continuing to stir, until mixture begins to gently boil and thicken, another 2โ5 minutes.

-• CORN AND CHICKEN: Reduce heat to medium low.
-Add in the frozen corn and rotisserie chicken.
+- Reduce heat to medium low.
+Add the frozen corn and chicken.
 Stir to warm through.
-(If the soup has thickened too much, add in some additional chicken stock; I usually add up to 1/2 cup to 1 cup extra).
+(If the soup has thickened too much, add some additional chicken stock; I usually add 1/2 cup to 1 cup extra).

-• CHEESE AND SERVING: Remove pot from heat and add in the cheese.
+- Remove pot from heat and add the cheese.
 Stir to melt.
 Season soup to taste with any additional salt and pepper.
-Add in parsley (if using).
+Add parsley (if using).
 Serve, adding tortellini to individual bowls.
 Garnish with fresh thyme and serve with crusty bread if desired.

 Video